-1. Any officer assigned to a non-uniformed position may carry a BWC or a department-approved personal recording device (for example, a department-issued lphoneiPhone) any time the officer believes that such a device may be useful.
-Any officer who uses a personal-recording device for agency-related activities shall comply with the provisions of this general orderrule, including retention and release requirements, and shall notify the on-duty supervisor of such use as soon as reasonably practicable.
+1. Any officer assigned to a non-uniformed position may carry department-approved personal recording device (for example, a department-issued iPhone) any time the officer believes that such a device may be useful.
+Any officer who uses a personal-recording device for agency-related activities shall comply with the provisions of this rule, including retention and release requirements, and shall notify the on-duty supervisor of such use as soon as reasonably practicable.